-Inver Grove Heights Manager

-Lilydale Manager

-Lilydale Alternate Manager

-Mendota Heights Manager

-Mendota Heights Alternate Manager

-Saint Paul Manager

-Saint Paul Alternate Manager

-South St. Paul Manager

-South St. Paul Alternate Manager

-Sunfish Lake Manager

-West St. Paul Manager
+Inver Grove Heights Manager Lilydale Manager Lilydale Alternate Manager Mendota Heights Manager Mendota Heights Alternate Manager Saint Paul Manager Sunfish Lake Manager West St. Paul Manager

+A complete contact list including addresses and phone numbers of the Board of Managers is attached.

-The Dakota County Soil and Water Conservation District (SWCD) serves as the Administrator for the LMRWMO.
-A complete contact list including addresses and phone numbers of the Board of Managers, administrator, alternates, advisors, engineering consultant, and attorney to the LMRWMO is attached.
+The Dakota County Soil and Water Conservation District (SWCD) serves as the Administrator for the LMRWMO, with Joe Barten as the Administrator contact.

-2017 Completed Activities
+2018 Completed Activities

 The LMRWMO's 2011 Watershed Management Plan (Plan) includes an implementation program.
 Tables 1, 2, and 3 below contain lists of implementation activities identified in the Plan and the status of the activities listed.
-Additional details on LMRWMO activities in 2017 include:
+Additional details on LMRWMO activities in 2018 include: